digitallyinduced/ihp/UPGRADE.md

 4. **Optional: Delete `start` script**

     The `start` script is not needed anymore, and can be deleted.
 The new start command is now `devenv up`.
-You can keep `start` script for b.c. purposes if you want to.
+You can keep the `start` script if you want to, but it's not required.

 5. **Remove `.envrc` from your `.gitignore`**
     ```diff